taygumus/wp-docker-stack/README.md

 ## Architecture & Workflow

-The stack implements a **Three-Tier Architecture**, strictly separating the presentation, application, and data layers from the operations plane.
+The stack follows a **Three-Tier Architecture** for the application runtime, complemented by a dedicated **Operations Plane** for lifecycle management.

 ### System Diagram